wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

-Several word processors and similar programs either recognize MathML input and automatically insert it as an editable 2D equation - or (like LibreOffice 5.1) have an equation editor that offers an “import MathML from clipboard” feature.
-In order to accommodate this feature, _wxMaxima_ offers a “copy to word processor” right-click menu entry that outputs the selected part of an equation with MathML formatting.
+Several word processors and similar programs either recognize MathML input and automatically insert it as an editable 2D equation - or (like LibreOffice 5.1) have an equation editor that offers an âimport MathML from clipboardâ feature.
+In order to accommodate this feature, _wxMaxima_ offers a âcopy to word processorâ right-click menu entry that outputs the selected part of an equation with MathML formatting.

 ### Markdown support